MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ### Perform the test

 Run the performance tests by using the chosen testing tool.
+Testing involves measuring and recording performance metrics, monitoring health, and capturing any performance issues that arise.

 Monitor and collect performance metrics such as response time, throughput, CPU and memory utilization, and other relevant indicators.

-Execute the defined test scenarios to put the workload under expected loads.
-Testing involves measuring and recording performance metrics, monitoring health, and capturing any performance issues that arise.
-Conduct tests under varying load conditions, such as normal, peak, and stress levels, to analyze the behavior of the workload in different scenarios.
+Use the defined test scenarios to put the workload under expected loads.
+Conduct tests under these varying load conditions.
+For example, use levels, such as normal, peak, and stress levels, to analyze the behavior of the workload in various scenarios.

 ### Analyze the results